20kdc/datum/doc/src/spec/spec.md

 An implementation may (but does not have to) make the following requirements, and all documents in the format must follow these to be valid:

 1. That the input stream is valid UTF-8.
 2. That all `\u`-escaped codepoints are those allowed to be used in UTF-8 (i.e. in the range `U+000000`-`U+10FFFF` inclusive and are not UTF-16 surrogate pairs)
 3. That all strings and potential identifiers are valid UTF-8.
 (The first two points together guarantee this.)
+4. Writers may produce incorrect output if given invalid streams, such as unmatched surrogate pairs or broken UTF-8.

-An implementation may also require a lack of null (0) characters at any point, but the document is still valid in this case.
-This requirement upsets the ability to represent partially-ASCII byte streams as Unicode codepoints 0 through 255, but implementations in languages that would concern themselves with null bytes do not have UTF-8 decoding as a certainty in a minimalist implementation, and therefore it is up to the implementer to determine the appropriate path. *This is worth noting especially because this affects file formats layered onto Datum.*
+An implementation may also require a lack of null (0) characters, even escaped, at any point. _The document is still valid in this case, but it is accepted it will not necessarily be readable for all readers._ This requirement upsets the ability to represent partially-ASCII byte streams as Unicode codepoints 0 through 255, but implementations in languages that would concern themselves with null bytes do not have UTF-8 decoding as a certainty in a minimalist implementation, and therefore it is up to the implementer to determine the appropriate path. *This is worth noting especially because this affects file formats layered onto Datum.*